Norman Lockyer: Biography

 To facilitate the transmission of ideas between scientific disciplines, Lockyer established the general science journal Nature in 1869.
 He was elected as a member of the American Philosophical Society in 1874.
 He remained its editor until shortly before his death.

 Lockyer led eight expeditions to observe solar eclipses for example in 1870 to Sicily, 1871 to India and 1898 to India.

 Lockyer is among the pioneers of archaeoastronomy.
 Travelling 1890 in Greece he noticed the east–west orientation of many temples, in Egypt he found an orientation of temples to sunrise at midsummer and towards Sirius.
 Assuming orientation of the Heel-Stone of Stonehenge to sunrise at midsummer he calculated the construction of the monument to have taken place in 1680 BC.
 Radiocarbon dating in 1952 gave a date of 1800 BC.
 He also confirmed the alignment of the Parthenon on the rising point of the Pleiades and did extensive work on the solar and stellar alignments of Egyptian temples and their dating, presented in his book The Dawn Of Astronomy.

 Lockyer's first wife Winifred née James died in 1879.
 They had six sons and two daughters in all.
-In 1903, Lockyer started a second marriage, to suffragist Mary Thomasina Brodhurst (née Browne).
+In 1903, Lockyer started a second marriage, to suffragist Thomazine Mary Brodhurst (née Browne).
 After his retirement in 1913, Lockyer established an observatory near his home in Salcombe Regis near Sidmouth, Devon.
 Originally known as the Hill Observatory, the site was renamed the Norman Lockyer Observatory after his death and directed by his fifth son William J.S.
 Lockyer.
 For a time the observatory was a part of the University of Exeter, but is now owned by the East Devon District Council, and run by the Norman Lockyer Observatory Society.
 The Norman Lockyer Chair in Astrophysics at the University of Exeter is currently held by Professor Tim Naylor, who is the member of the Astrophysics group there which studies star formation and extrasolar planets.
 Naylor was the lead scientist for the eSTAR Project.

 Lockyer died at his home in Salcombe Regis in 1920, and was buried there in the churchyard of St Peter and St Mary.